derek-knox/Coding-For-Designers/book/JavaScript/Expressions.md

 ### Copy vs. Reference

 Custom keywords—declared with the help of the reserved `var` and `function` keywords—are how we declare our own named shortcuts to values.
 These values are one of the six types above where `function` is a specific type of Object.
 Additionally, the aforementioned `Date`, `Error`, and `Math` are also specific types of Objects.
-Any value that isn't a primitive value is a specific Object value.
+Any value that isn't a primitive value is either a basic or specific Object value.

 When a primitive value is assigned to a keyword, the keyword holds a *copy* of the value.
 A complex value assigned or associated to a keyword is instead a *reference* to the value.
 So primitive values are always copies and complex values are always references.
 This distinction is important because references, unlike copies, enable the sharing of: